frangucc/thenodechronbook/README.md

 * **4 CAP** TBD

+> **PANEL FIVE** - NONS FACE IS PRICELESS.
+AT FIRST IT SORTA GOES OVER HIS HEAD, BUT THEN

+* **5 Nōn** A drone?

+* **6 Nōn** A drone!!!!
+That's fricking crazy!

-> **PANEL FOUR** - GOU PULLS UP THE VIDEO OF LILU'S DRONES CAMERAS POINT OF VIEW AS IT HOVERS OVER THE EDGE OF THE GARFIELD PARK CONSERVATORY WHICH IS PRACTICALLY CONNECTED TO THEIR BACK YARD.
+> **PANEL SIX** - GOU PULLS UP THE VIDEO OF LILU'S DRONES CAMERAS POINT OF VIEW AS IT HOVERS OVER THE EDGE OF THE GARFIELD PARK CONSERVATORY WHICH IS PRACTICALLY CONNECTED TO THEIR BACK YARD.
 THEY TUNE IN AND WATCH THE VIDEO STREAMING FROM THE DRONE ON ONE OF GOU'S MANY COMPUTER SCREENS.
 NON HOVERS OVER HIS SHOULDER TO TAKE A PEEK AND IS IMPRESSED, BUT NOT ASTONISHED.
 NON'S USED TO HIS BROTHER DOING STUFF LIKE THIS.
 GOU SOMETIMES MAKES NON NERVOUS BECAUSE HE KNOWS HOW MUCH TROUBLE THEY'LL GET INTO IF THEIR FATHER FINDS OUT THEIR MESSING WITH ALL THIS STUFF.

-* **5 Nōn** That's fricking crazy!
-You did that with the PI zero?
+* **7 Gou** Yeah, check it out, looks like she's flying it over the conservatory out back.
 ![](http://www.modmypi.com/image/cache/data/rpi-products/raspberry-pi-zero/DSC_0155-800x609.jpg)

+* **8 Nōn** That's so cool.
+You made that with the PI Zero?

-> **PANEL FIVE** - NON AWAITS GOUS ANSWER AS GOU FINISHES HIS GLANCE AT THE COMPUTER SCREENS.
-HE IS SIMULTANIOUSLY HACKING ON HIS PROJECT WHILE TRYING TO MAINTAIN THE CONVERSATION WITH NON.
-NON IS ONE OF THE FEW PEOPLE HE WILL ACTUALLY ANSWER QUESTIONS FOR.
+> **PANEL SEVEN** - NON AWAITS GOUS ANSWER AS GOU FINISHES HIS GLANCE AT THE COMPUTER SCREENS.
+HE IS SIMULTANIOUSLY HACKING ON HIS PROJECT WHILE TRYING TO MAINTAIN THE CONVERSATION WITH NON AND WHILE PULLING UP THE DRONES POV CAMERA OVERLOOKING THE ARIAL SHOT OF THE CONSERVATORY.

-* **6 Gou** Yep.
+* **8 Gou** Yep.
 Two actually, one in the drone and one in the XBOX remote I hacked.

 ![](https://shkspr.mobi/blog/wp-content/uploads/2015/11/11-Xbox-Pi-Zero-all-wired-up.jpg)

 * **7 Nōn** How are you transmitting the footage?

-> **PANEL SIX** - GOU HOLDS UP A PARTICLE ELECTRON BOARD
+> **PANEL SEVEN** - GOU HOLDS UP A PARTICLE ELECTRON BOARD

 ![](https://cdn.shopify.com/s/files/1/0925/6626/products/150803_Particle-27_large.jpg?v=1446682968)

-* **8 Gou** Using a Particle Electron, they sent me one to test.
-It's got a Ublox chip that gives me 3G access.
-Pretty much works anywhere a phone works.
+* **8 Gou** Using a Particle Electron, they sent me one to test, it's still in Beta.
+It's got a Ublox chip that gives me 3G access anywhere a cell phone works.
+It's nice but the resolution has to be highly compressed for it to stream in real-time.

 * **9 CAP** TBD

-* **9 Nōn** Dope.
-You gonna use that for the near space weather balloon project?
+* **10 Nōn** Dope.
+You should use that for the near space weather balloon project.

-> **PANEL SEVEN** - TBD
+> **PANEL EIGHT** - TBD

-* **10 Gou** Pier 19 baby.
+* **11 Gou** Pier 19 baby.
 Disrupt.
 Still need to figure out how to insulate everything.
 It get's pretty cold up there.

-> **PANEL EIGHT** - TBD
+> **PANEL NINE** - TBD

 * **11 Nōn** You're crazy.
 You're gonna get in serious trouble.

 * **12 CAP** TBD

 PAGE 10

-> **PANEL ONE** - TBD
+> **PANEL ONE** - AN ALERT IS TRIGGERD ON GOU'S CELL PHONE.
+IT GOES OFF WHILE ON HIS WORKSTATION, NEXT TO HIS LAPTOP.
+A BIRDSEYE VIEW OF HIS DESK IS SHOWN, WITH ALL HIS ELECTRONICS SCATTERED EVERYWHERE AND AN OCULUS RIFT OFF TO THE SIDE.
+A VIRTUAL REALITY HEADSET WE SEE GOU USE LATER IN THE BOOK.

 * **SOUND** Blip.
 Blip Bleep.

 * **1 Gou** Crap someones coming.
 Jinx, open terminal.
 Jinx, turn on camera eight.

-> **PANEL TWO** - TBD
+> **PANEL TWO** - CAMERA EIGHT IS TURNED ON IN A WINDOW ON HIS FAR RIGHT UPPER MONITOR.
+GOU HAS 6 MONITORS, 3 ONTOP OF 3.

-* **2 Gou** Ugh it's Lilu.
+* **2 Gou** Ugh it's Vero.
 Nevermind.
-Go get her and bring her upstairs, tell her I'll look at the drone in a bit to go do something else.
+Go distract her and lead her upstairs, tell her I'm at the conservatory doing homework with some friends.

-* **3 CAP** TBD

-> **PANEL THREE** - TBD
+* **3 CAP** Vero, Chino's former front-end engineer is now the kids caretaker.
+For whatever reasons, she took an oath just before Chino hit rock bottom, never to let his kids suffer.

-* **4 Nōn** What do I look like?
+* **4 Nōn** On it.

+> **PANEL THREE** - NON JETS BACK UP STAIRS TO GREET VERO WHO'S ABOUT TO COME DOWNSTAIRS TO DO LAUNDRY.
+MAY NEED 2 PANELS HERE.

-* **5 Nōn** Fine...
-I'll do it, but you owe me.
+* **5 Nōn** And you owe me.
 We're playing soccer later.
-For an hour.

-* **6 CAP** TBD
+For two hours straight.

+* **6 CAP** Too good of a person, Vero deals with headache after headache helping to raise kids that aren't even hers.

 | REFERENCE MATERIALS |
 | -- |